 The smooth running of your PhD experience at Westminster is at the heart of the Doctoral Tutor's role and they are there to help, act as a supportive friend, talk through a particular problem with you or anything else that you feel is more appropriately independently explored.

 There are four Doctoral Tutors and you can contact any one of them.
-Their contact details and online availability are detailed below:
+Their contact details and online availability are detailed below and on the DRDP website: